commandprompt/pgmanage-docs/src/en/05_enterprise.md

 Default: False
 If False or unset, the application web service will run in plain HTTP mode.
 In production mode this option is useful in scenarios when the application is served via reverse proxy which handles SSL/TLS.

-> ⚠️ Don't run audax via plain HTTP in standalone mode in production environments.
+> ⚠️ Don't run Audax via plain HTTP in standalone mode in production environments.
 If SSL is enabled, the AUDAX_SSL_CERT and AUDAX_SSL_KEY config options must also be set, pointing to the valid certificate and key files.

 `AUDAX_SSL_CERT`